odoo-ide/vscode-odoo/README.md

 ## Installation

-- Install this extension from (Visual Studio Code Marketplace)[https://marketplace.visualstudio.com/items?itemName=trinhanhngoc.vscode-odoo].
+- Install this extension from [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=trinhanhngoc.vscode-odoo).
 - Open Settings and set `Python Language Server` to `None` for Odoo workspaces because the Odoo extension uses a custom language server (based on [Pyright](https://github.com/microsoft/pyright)) for the Odoo framework.